ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 event, and is ready to use as soon as it is passed to the application via the event.

-PreConnection -> Error&lt;contentRef, error>
+PreConnection -> Error&lt;>

-An error with empty contentRef and error identifier "ListenError" occurs either when the set of local specifier, transport and cryptographic parameters cannot be fulfilled for listening, when the local specifier cannot be resolved, or when the application is prohibited from
+A ListenError occurs either when the set of local specifier, transport and cryptographic parameters cannot be fulfilled for listening, when the local specifier cannot be resolved, or when the application is prohibited from